MarcelHB/devguide/README.md

    * Its obedience is enforced by all kinds of digital rights management (DRM) tools.
    * It is OK when you have something running on your personal computer, but [it is bad when it enters the guest Wifi of a corporation](https://www.linkedin.com/pulse/being-radicalized-oracle-license-drone-martin-zetterlund).
    * ... (insert the absurdest things to think of that actually drive people towards OSS as far as they need to do serious work) ...

+## Sales

+_Excuse me?
+I thought we're at IT._ Chances are good that you will eventually, or again, by-sit a pitch, a sales talk, a brainstorming or workshop with someone willing to pay money for something _you_ are able to build or already have at hand.
+Let's try to make something out of it, and have some (more) food at the end of the month.

+There are roughly two sides to approach _Sales_:

+* Top-down: You are given something, and you have to sell it.
+You need to learn how to profitably sell ice in the Arctic, even to your family, without feeling bad about it.
+* Bottom-up: You build something and and want to (need to &ndash; let's stick to reality) sell it.
+You know how to make ice in the desert, and you would like to know of how much to ask for it and if that justifies your effort.

+The bottom-up approach is something than can be accessed easily even when you are not a sales person by any means.
+What follows is some key-takeaways from a book called [The Mom Test](https://www.momtestbook.com/).

+### The Setting

+You are a tech-related person or somebody responsible in IT.
+You have an idea, you are in a startup company, or you try to bring some loose strings together &ndash; predominantly B2B.
+You want to know two things now: _Is somebody worth the time?_ and _How much is it worth?_

+We are not going the cover _cold calls_ since that's another topic (though mildly covered by this book), and _sales execution_ here since that will likely require additional legal work and signatures.

+### The Questions

+When asking questions towards a (potential) customer, do not ask what may give you a false positive for whatever reason.
+Ask questions that are hard to answer wrongly.

+Bad examples are questions that pre-bias the answer, or that summon answers that are given for politeness, high degrees of abstraction and utopia and _Who wouldn't say Yes here?_:

+* _You surely do/have/use ..., do you?
+Don't you think that ...?_
+* _Wouldn't you like to have something that ...?_
+* _We have this ... and that ... don't yout think that's great for you?_
+* _What about ... wouldn't it a be a good idea to ...?_
+* _How much would you pay for something that ...?_

+Instead, let us try to harvest the truth:

+* _Have you ever dealt with ...?_
+* If yes: _What do you do/have right now?_ &ndash; Tools, services, people, ...?
+* If yes: _What's your status quo here?
+Does that cover all your needs?_ &ndash; We are looking for signs of need, happiness or pain.
+* If yes: _Did you ever look at alternatives?
+Which ones?_ &ndash; Willingness to try out something else?
+* If no: _What did you try in the past?
+Why no longer?_ &ndash; Identifying things to address.
+* _Is there any plan to introduce/change ... for this?_
+* If yes: _What's the background behind this choice?_ &ndash; We are looking for things we cannot fight, like legal requirements, company mergers, ...
+* _Who is requesting budget for this?
+Who is granting?
+How?
+When?_ &ndash; Can this person enter some commitment?
+How much?
+How much money is around?
+* _If you face ... what are you doing then?_ &ndash; Is there a solution/handling, and is it feasible to attack?
+Is this a problem at all?
+* _Can you demonstrate this?_, _How often does this occur?_ &ndash; Trying to get away from generalizations and distant memory.
+* _So how much time does this take?_, _Who is involved?_ &ndash; This may give numbers for financial extrapolation.
+* _Given there was some solution, how will this bring you closer to what?_ &ndash; Company goal vs. individual pain-point?
+* _Is there somebody else who needs to be addressed here?_ &ndash; Is there somebody else who needs to like us?
+To give us more information?
+* _Are there any other questions that need to asked?_ &ndash; Trying to identify what has been missed _by them_ so far.

+The nice thing about this list: It's questions &ndash; no chatting, no theater, no suffering during lunch.
+We should have extracted business insights and can estimate the value of our solution a little better.

+Also, try not to stop extraction after receiving compliements, and also always try to dig through statements of generalizations, the distant future or hypothetical statements.

+Depending on the people, the answers, and the maturity of what you have, there may be just a narrow and brief moment &ndash; during a meeting!
+So have all involved people tuned &ndash; for the decision of how to proceed after all these questions:

+* Is this something that is worth any more time at all?
+Is this someone from out target group?
+Any red flags?
+* Is there something to show or to offer now or very soon?
+Does this match anything we came up with?
+* If yes so far: Can we ask for any kind of commitment?
+See below.

+If the person of interest turns around and comes up with ideas, also try to get something out of it (you are taking notes the whole time, do you?):

+* _Why do you come up with this idea in particular?_
+* _How does this help you?_
+* _What problem will grow if you don't have that solution?_
+* _Is this something you need from the very beginning?_ &ndash; Beware of the feature-creep!
+We want to know how much is enough to _buy_ it.

+Let's say that somebody wants to connect Excel to that™: Is it a good idea to actually connect Excel to that, or to better think of something that can throw Excel away for good, given an understanding of the motions in play?
+Also, think of the amount of Excedrin you are about to need.

+### The Follow-Ups

+Idea: No meeting without commitment.
+Otherwise, focus elsewhere.

+We'd like to see a commitment &ndash; a move towards us by the other party &ndash; or an advancement that will bring us closer to sale, or valuable insights at minimum that help us adjust.
+Signs of a commitment include:

+* A follow-up meeting: discussing next steps, involving more people,
+* a sign-up: committing to use a demo or trial, to board more people,
+* a written agreement on helping in a case study or a promotion campaign,
+* a project calculation.

+In contrast, red flags include:

+* No commitment, maybe just a compliment,
+* they want to call back when the times are appropriate,
+* they want to be notified when there is something to see.

+These are polite ways of saying _No_ or _Not now and probably never_ or _I'm not gonna pay for this_.

+So how does somebody from IT help sitting next to the sales people:

+* Gathering business insights, understanding the idea behind functional requirements,
+* estimating the problem and solution space, and estimating how much it takes to tackle it vs. what it's worth,
+* questioning the pre-work on individual customers given the degree of business priority and commitment.